rschristopher/rschristopher.github.io/src/pow/sovereignty/level-2.md

         2. username: your Bitcoin address
     4. Save changes, reboot the device, and monitor hashing performance via the built-in dashboard or pool stats.

-No full node required; the stratum server manages work and submissions.
+No full node required; the stratum server manages work templates and block submissions.
 Consider alternative solo pools such as `public-pool.io`.